psherman42/riscv-easy-as-pi/README.md

 ## Linux Logic Analyzer

-It's neither fast nor fancy but it shows what happens when.
+It's neither fast nor fancy but it shows what happens and when it happens.
 Run in a separate session (Alt-F3, etc) for best results.

 ```
 sudo ~/prj/boot/sense.sh --c1 17 --c2 27 --c3 22